JuliusMushi19/dicessy-web-app/README.md

 # Dicessy Web App
-> A dice game web app with two players, playing in rounds.
+> A dice game web application with two players, playing in rounds.

 ## Table of contents
 * [General info](#general-info)